karlb/karl.berlin/posts/suckless-desktop.md

 I could not get the last point working reliably for me with xautolock or [xidlehook](https://github.com/jD91mZM2/xidlehook) ([bug report](https://github.com/jD91mZM2/xidlehook/issues/23)).
 I stopped using autolock and just manually lock my screen.

+### Versioning My Setup

+As noted above, the suckless tools don't use config files, so they I can't put their configuration in version control as I am used to.

+### Lack of Good Predefined Setup

+While the programs work well and reliably, using them is not just matter of installing and running them.
+Getting to a usable setup involves quite some time of choosing the right set of programs and configuration that works for you.
+I would have liked a known-good setup as a starting point.

 <!--
 ## Other simple tools